Salary and Benefits

 On-job injury expenses are covered by the city

--New employees receive coverage starting the first month after 90 days of employment
+New employees receive coverage starting the first month after 55 days of active full time employment

 A policy equal to the employee's annual salary is paid by the city, additional coverage available

 Uniforms and turnout gear are provided by the city

 Death in the line of duty